Founder and CEO, Digital Skills Academy

 “The most highly affected sectors that we notice are financial services, technology, telecommunications and technology consultancies,” he explains.

 “They need to embed digital skills within their roles.
-This entails developing a skill set in areas such as user experience (UX) design, agile project management and agile thinking, digital innovation, and digital collaboration.
+This entails developing their skill gap set in areas such as user experience (UX) design, agile project management and agile thinking, digital innovation, and digital collaboration.
 Among tech roles , there’s a real need for more data scientists who can turn analytics in to insights, and data engineers who can build applications to exploit this”.